About the Out of Bounds Comedy Festival

 Past headliners include comedians Greg Proops (Whose Line is it Anyway?), Maria Bamford, Scott Adsit & John Lutz (30 Rock), Uncle’s Brother feat.
 Tim Meadows (Saturday Night Live, Mean Girls), Kevin McDonald (Kids in the Hall), and The Doubtful Guests featuring Todd Stashwick (The Riches, Heroes).

 The Out of Bounds Comedy Festival endeavors to enrich the communities of Central Texas through the education, performance, and promotion of the live comedic arts.

-In 2014, the festival continues to grow with it’s highest numbers of attendance, performers, and venues.
+Jon Bolden joins as a fifth producer to the festival.
+The festival continues to grow with impressive numbers of attendees, performers, and venues.

 Founder Jeremy Sweetlamb returns as executive producer and names Ruby Willman his successor.